fetchai/agents-aea/docs/generic-skills-step-by-step.md

         }

         super().__init__(**kwargs)
-        assert (
+        enforce(
-            self.context.agent_addresses.get(self._ledger_id, None) is not None
+            self.context.agent_addresses.get(self._ledger_id, None) is not None,
-        ), "Wallet does not contain cryptos for provided ledger id."
+            "Wallet does not contain cryptos for provided ledger id.", )

         if self._has_data_source:
             self._data_for_sale = self.collect_from_data_source()